leprechaunne/Python/Chapter 1/README.md

 Doesn't do anything, but demonstrates class heirarchy.
 ### ex43.py
 Very fleshed out TBA with separate classes.
+### ex44.py
+No file.
+Just a guide for formatting code appropriately

 ## Tests
 None so far